harryxue1999/cs400-X-Team-120/proposal.md

-# X-Team 120  Project Proposal
+# X-Team 120  Animal Organizer Proposal

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files